May Mon 2024

 Income Tax Rate for Companies

-The income tax rates applicable to a company is different to the rates charged on individuals.
-Tax rates for individuals start at 6% and the highest rate set at 18%, whereas for companies the lowest rate starts at 14% and the maximum being as high as 40% for certain industries.
+The income tax rate in Sri Lanka applicable to a company is different to the rates charged to individuals.
+Tax rates for individuals start at 6% and the highest rate is set at 30%, whereas for companies the corporate Income Tax rate is 30% of net profit.
+The amount of tax payable by a company changes based on the industry and the revenue generated.

 Income Tax Qualifying Payments And Exemptions for Companies